 Yes, the cMoyBB can be custom built upon request to match your headphones.
-To request free customization, please mention your headphones in the "Order Notes" during checkout.
+To request free customization, please mention your headphones in the "Shipping Instructions" field during checkout.

 Customization is strongly recommended for low impedance headphones (32 ohms and below), such as Grados and most in-ear-monitors (IEM's/earbuds).
 We adjust over 10 components to optimize the amplifier's gain, bass boost, input attenuation, and ground circuitry to best match your specific equipment.
 There is no need to contact us in advance.
 We will automatically make all beneficial adjustments based on your order notes.